mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-Setup-And-MaxScale-Integration.md

-# Rabbit MQ setup and MaxScale Integration
+# Rabbit MQ setup and MariaDB MaxScale Integration
 ## Introduction
-A step by step guide helps installing a RabbitMQ server and testing it before MaxScale integration.
+A step by step guide helps installing a RabbitMQ server and testing it before MariaDB MaxScale integration.

 New plugin filter and a message consumer application need to be compiled and linked with an external C library, RabbitMQ-c, that provides AMQP protocol integration.
 Custom configuration, with TCP/IP and Queue parameters, is also detailed here.